mosajjal/proxychecker/README.md

 # Notes:

-1. For now, only HTTP proxies are supported.
+1. For now, only HTTP(S? test and tell me) proxies are supported.
 2. You can change the test URL to whatever you want in the script